Location: 2325 Burr Street, Fairfield

 Proceed straight onto Congress Street to first stop sign.
 Take right onto Burr Street.
 Facility is 0.9 miles on the left.

 FROM I-95: Take Exit 21 – Mill Plain Rd.

-Proceed north on Mill Plain Rd. approximately 4.5 miles to CAS Center.
-(At the 3rd stop sign, Mill Plain Rd. turns into Burr Street – continue straight.)
+Proceed north on Mill Plain Rd. approximately 4.5 miles to CAS Center at Fairfield.
+(At the third stop sign, Mill Plain Rd. turns into Burr Street – continue straight.)